0x5CE/xynnar/README.md

 # Xynnar

-A demo API to help Go begginers that demonstrates the usage of the following:
+A demo API to help Go beginners that demonstrates the usage of the following:

 * GET/POST endpoints using standard library `net/http`
 * PostgreSQL